-Since writing capable of representing grammatical speech was not invented until the 3rd millennium BC, written documents cannot have been the source for the first chapters of Genesis.
-To have had any historical basis, the Creation story, the genealogies, the history of the antediluvian world and the story of the Deluge must have passed down the generations first of all by word of mouth.
+Written documents cannot have been the source for the first chapters of Genesis, since writing capable of representing grammatical speech was not invented until the 3rd millennium BC.
+To have had any historical basis, the Creation, the genealogies, the history of the antediluvian world, and the story of the Deluge must have passed down the generations by word of mouth.
 The same applies to the story about Abraham.
-While he may have been able to write, Abraham was a herdsman, not a member of the elite class of scribes and priests, and herdsmen had little use for writing.
-Whoever wrote Genesis must have learned about him and his descendants through tradition.
-From then on, certainly, the text is rich in details specific to the time and amply authenticated by archaeology (Kitchen 1995, Gordon & Rendsburg 1997).
+Whether or not he was able to write, Abraham was a herdsman, not a member of the elite class of scribes and priests, and herdsmen had little use for writing.
+Whoever wrote Genesis must have learned about him and his descendants through family tradition.
+From that point – chapter 12 – the text is rich in details specific to the time and amply authenticated by archaeology (Kitchen 1995, Gordon & Rendsburg 1997).

 Abraham came from Sumer: lower Mesopotamia.
 Historians often describe Sumer as ‘the cradle of civilisation’, as if what it nursed was something innocent.
-In reality, the religion at its heart exercised power through the magical invocation of spirits (sorcery).
-Every city was ruled by a god and, much like a human king, the god dwelt in a palace in the midst of the city, present and manifest in his life-like statue.
-Close-by, a brick-built mountain with a stairway enabled the gods of heaven to come down and the gods of the underworld to come up, so that they could meet with the resident god in council and assist him in his deliberations.
+In reality, the religion at its heart exercised power through the magical invocation of spirits – in other words, sorcery.
+Every city was ruled by a god and, much like a human king, the god dwelt in a palace in the midst of the city, manifest in his life-like statue.
+Close-by, a brick-built mountain with a central stairway enabled the gods of heaven to come down and the gods of the underworld to come up, so that they could meet with the resident god in council and assist in his deliberations.

 One such ziggurat stood in Ur, home-city of Abraham.
-Its partly restored remains constitute today the most impressive monument left by the civilisation.
+Its partly restored remains constitute the most impressive monument left by the civilisation.
 Ur served the moon-god Nanna.
-It was not a place where Abraham could have known about the monotheistic stories of early Genesis, and its idol-worship was why God told him to leave.
-So Abraham and his father moved to Haran, several hundred miles upstream from Ur.
+It was not a place where Abraham could have learned about the monotheistic stories of early Genesis, and its idol-worship was why God told him to leave.
+So Abraham and his father moved to Haran, several hundred miles upstream.
 That city also worshipped Nanna.
-It seems the migrants knew too little about the god who had called them out of the country to be confident about venturing further.
+It seems the migrants knew too little about the god who had called them out to be confident about venturing further.
 After a while God spoke again: “Go to the land that I will show you.”

-That land was the hill-country of Canaan, on the outskirts of Sumerian civilisation, where something close to a monotheistic cult might have survived.
+That land was the hill-country of Canaan, on the outskirts of Sumerian civilisation, where something close to a monotheistic cult still survived.
 One piece of evidence for this comes from Genesis itself.
 After defeating the king of Elam and his confederates, Abraham is greeted by the priest-king of Jerusalem, Melchizedek.
-Melchizedek means ‘The righteous one [is] king’, referring to the deity whom he served, and he blesses Abraham in the name of that deity, ‘God Most High, maker of heaven and earth’.
+Melchizedek means ‘The righteous one [is] king’, referring to the deity whom he served, and he blesses Abraham in the name of that deity, ‘God Most High, maker of heaven and earth.’
 The word ‘God’ here is El, head of the Canaanite pantheon, to whom titles such as ‘most high’, ‘lord of heaven’, ‘maker of heaven and earth’ were regularly applied.
-As attested by texts from Ugarit, a city on the western coast of Syria north of Canaan, El was the father of the gods.
+As attested by texts from Ugarit, a city on the Syrian coast north of Canaan, El was the father of the gods.

 The earth was not; you created it.